nouun/3cac/README.md

       filter: {
         performance: {
           sort: "day",          //  The performance option to sort results by
+          min5: {               //?
+The min and max performance in the last 5 minutes
+            min: 1,
+            max: 2
+          },
+          min15: {              //?
+The min and max performance in the last 15 minutes
+            min: 1,
+            max: 2
+          },
           hour: {               //?
 The min and max performance in the last hour
             min: 1,
             max: 2